Dementia medications — what they do and what they can't do

 The Risks and Benefits

-The side effects of dementia medications are real and sometimes troubling.
+Nausea, diarrhea, dizziness, and vivid nightmares are common side effects of cholinesterase inhibitors, and these side effects are sometimes worse than the symptoms the medication is meant to treat.
 Nausea and diarrhea are common with cholinesterase inhibitors.
 Some people feel dizzy or develop headaches.
 Donepezil can cause vivid dreams or nightmares that wake your parent in distress.
 Memantine sometimes causes dizziness or confusion, which seems backwards when you're already dealing with cognitive problems.
 These aren't rare side effects that happen to someone else.
 They happen to a lot of people.

 The nausea can be managed sometimes by taking the medication with food or at a different time of day.
 Your parent's doctor should start with a low dose and increase slowly if tolerated.
 This "start low, go slow" approach is important because it gives the body time to adjust.
 But sometimes people feel worse on medication than they did before starting it, and if that's happening after several weeks of gradual increases, it's worth stopping and trying something else or nothing at all.